 Before anything else, research is key.
 Document every aspect of your innovation, from conceptualization to prototype testing.
 Ensure that records are detailed, dated, and stored securely.

 This helps in determining the novelty of your innovation.
-Engage with patent databases and possibly hire professionals to ensure no existing patents overlap with your invention.
+Engage with patent databases and possibly hire professionals to do a patent search to ensure no existing patents overlap with your invention.

 Understand the Patent Landscape